 Additional Hearing Loss-related Costs that can be deducted from Your Taxes

 The team at TurboTax wants to remind you that you should include the following hearing-related deductions if you plan to itemize medical expenses:

 If you suffer from a chronic medical illness, you may deduct your attendance at a conference related to the illness, but you may not deduct meals or lodging.

 For Caregivers of Hearing Aid Users

 If someone in your household (parent or child) purchased hearing aids last year, you may deduct the cost of these on your taxes if you claim them as a dependent.
 If you are uncertain whether you qualify for this, talk to a tax professional or an accountant for the details in regards to your personal situation.

 The IRS has a helpful online resource about what is covered.
 You will be given questions about your personal situation to help determine the correct action you need to take.

-This year, the IRS extended the deadline to file your taxes to May 17.
-You have some more time to find your receipts.
-If you purchased hearing aids from Pure Sound Hearing in 2020 and need documentation, contact one of our providers.
+If you purchased hearing aids from Pure Sound Hearing last year and need documentation, contact one of our providers.

 If you, or a loved one, are in need of a free hearing test and consultation for a hearing aid trial, please contact us at Pure Sound Hearing.